nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 b/11 09 2001 t/criminal`

 **Note:**
-1. As of version 1.4, only valid email address (in the form name@domain.com) and **Singapore** phone numbers are accepted.
+1. As of version 1.5, only valid email address (in the form name@domain.com) and **Singapore** phone numbers are accepted.
 Birthdays should be added in DD MM YYYY format.
 2. You may add duplicate contacts (i.e., contacts with the same name, case-insensitive) but the F.A.R.T book will prompt you to confirm that you are adding a duplicate contact.

 ### Listing all clients : `list`

-Need to have a quick view of everyone in your F.A.R.T book?
+Need to have a quick view of everyone in your F.A.R.T book or reset it after filtering?
 This command displays a list of all clients in the F.A.R.T book.

 Format: `list`